omakasekim/privatize-repo/README.md

 # Make Private Repositories Script

-This Bash script (`make_private.sh`) allows you to interactively select public GitHub repositories owned by your account and change their visibility to private.
+This Bash script (`make_private.bash`) allows you to interactively select public GitHub repositories owned by your account and change their visibility to private.
 It uses the GitHub CLI (`gh`) to fetch repositories and the `fzf` command-line tool for interactive selection.

 ## Features